-- Operations & Project Management (15 credits)
+- Operations and Project Management (15 credits)

 - Introduction to Contract Law (15 credits)

-- Digital and Social Marketing
+- Digital and Social Marketing (15 credits)

-- Global Markets
+- Global Markets (15 credits)

-- Sales Management
+- Sales Management (15 credits)

-Your third year (level 6)
+Third year (level 6)

 You’ll study a unique module called Principles of Business, introducing you to core business topics in the context of a real organisation, including finance, people, law, organisational behaviour and technology, as well as marketing (60 credits).